 The examiner ends the interview by asking the examinee about her/his future plan.

-Within two weeks of examination, results are sent to the student’s Academic Dean.
+Within two weeks of the examination, results are sent to the student’s Academic Dean.
 Students interested in reviewing these results should contact their Academic Dean.

 Examinees who pass the proficiency exam are able to satisfy simple personal needs and social demands to survive in an Arab environment.
-They should also sustain discourse through use of oral paragraph, engage in a conversation dealing with current events, and demonstrate familiarity with relevant historical, cultural, political, and economic information.
+They should also sustain discourse through the use of oral paragraphs, engage in a conversation dealing with current events, and demonstrate familiarity with relevant historical, cultural, political, and economic information.

 A PASS on the proficiency exam is comparable to achieving an Advanced Low to Advanced Mid on the American Council for the Teaching of Foreign Languages Proficiency Guidelines (ACTFL) rating.

 - For MSFS students: Advanced Mid (ACTFL scale)

 - For SFS students: Advanced Low (ACTFL scale)